My November 2013 column for The Meeting Professional: Meeting Professionals International’s member magazine.

 - Comfort, cost, and…casters?
 Better chairs for your conference Can we make better conference chairs?
 Ask meeting attendees what’s most important about the chairs they sit in at an event and they’ll inevitably say they should be comfortable.
 Ask...

 - Two ways to take a hard look at conference evaluations Let’s take a hard look at conference evaluations.
-Seth Godin wrote a great blog post about survey questions—and applying two of his insights will make any conference evaluation better.
-First, ask yourself the following about every...
+Seth Godin wrote a great blog post about survey questions, and applying two of his insights will improve any conference evaluation.
+First, ask yourself...

 - When the audience can’t stop talking about what they did Having people unwilling to leave after a session is over is a sign of success.
 This is an example of viral work: what happens when the audience can't stop talking...